canonical/prometheus-scrape-config-k8s-operator/CONTRIBUTING.md

 Unit tests are implemented using the Operator Framework test [harness](https://ops.readthedocs.io/en/latest/#module-ops.testing).
-These tests may executed by doing
+These tests may be executed by doing

 ```bash
 $ tox -e unit